 Donor insemination is the injection of sperm from a man other than the patient’s partner in order to achieve pregnancy.
 It has been in use longer than any other artificial reproductive technique for treatment for male infertility.
-Donor sperm are only provided after matching background and physical characteristics.
+Donor sperm is only provided after matching background and physical characteristics.

 Indications for Donor Insemination